spaztron64/sonic3air_winxp/README.md

+This fork of Sonic 3 A.I.R. is modified just enough for the game to not be completely broken on Windows XP and 2003.
+It still needs XomPie patching to be fully operable.
+So far it's only been tested with a Release build (not Release_Enduser).

+The directory structure is different from a typical official release.
+You want the structure of the game's root directory to have the "bin", "data", "saves", and "scripts" directories, along with the config.json and oxygenscript.json files.
+The game binary should be in "bin\Release_x86\".
+The game will not work otherwise.
+Mods and other user data are stored "%username%\My Documents\Sonic3AIR".

+Example release will be provided in the Releases tab.

 # Sonic 3 A.I.R.

 Source code incl. dependencies for "Sonic 3 - Angel Island Revisited", a fan-made remaster of Sonic 3 & Knuckles.